Adrenal Insufficiency in Children

 How is adrenal insufficiency diagnosed?

 - Blood tests: Your child's blood is tested to measure hormone levels and to check for health problems his adrenal insufficiency may be causing.

 - Urine tests: Your child's urine is tested to measure the amount of adrenal hormones it contains.

 - Chemical stimulation tests are done 2 times to test your child's blood is tested twice in this test.
 The first time it is tested to measure the hormone levels.
 Then he is given a shot of chemicals to cause his adrenal glands to make hormones.
 His blood is tested a second time to see if the hormone levels increased.

 - Genetic screening: This may be done to see if your child has abnormal genes that are causing his condition.
-This will also give your child's caregiver more information on how to treat his condition.
+This will also give your child's healthcare provider more information on how to treat his condition.

 How is adrenal insufficiency treated?

 Steroid medicine is given to balance the steroid hormone levels your child's adrenals naturally make.
 He may need to take this medicine for the rest of his life.
 You may need to change the amount he takes if he is ill or has increased stress.
-Ask your child's caregiver when and how much to increase his medicine.
-Do not stop giving this medicine to your child before you talk to his caregiver.
+Ask your child's healthcare provider when and how much to increase his medicine.
+Do not stop giving this medicine to your child before you talk to his healthcare provider.
 Your child can trigger an adrenal crisis if he stops taking steroids suddenly.